nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to see all friends in Amigos
+1. User requests to see all friends in Amigos.
-2. Amigos switches the GUI to the friends tab.
+2. Amigos switches the GUI to the friends tab and shows all friends.
-3. Amigos displays all possible friends.
 4. User requests to view full details of a particular friend.
 5. Amigos displays a page containing the full details of that particular friend accompanied by some logs.